civic-interconnect/civic-transparency-py-ptag-types/docs/en/index.md

 ## Versioning

-These types are **generated from the Civic Transparency spec**.
+These types are **generated from the Civic Transparency Schema Definitions**.
 Keep your project pinned to a compatible versions set (e.g., `civic-transparency-types==0.1.x`) to avoid unexpected breaking changes.